uedvt359/tcs-garr/README.md

    Replace `CN` with the Common Name (e.g., `example.com`) and `ALT_NAMES` with alternative names for the certificate (comma-separated).

-   After requesting a new certificate, it will need to be approved by an administrator before it can be downloaded.
+   After requesting a new certificate, it will need to be approved by **another** Administrator before it can be downloaded.

 6. **Approve a certificate**: